-- 01.0 Demonstrate the human relations skills necessary for success in marketing occupations.

-- 02.0 Demonstrate the ability to communicate skillfully.

-- 03.0 Plan sales promotion techniques and procedures to the marketing of products and services.

-- 04.0 Understand the roles of the manager and the entrepreneur.

-- 05.0 Develop a business plan.

-- 06.0 Obtain technical assistance.

-- 07.0 Build a marketing plan and strategy.

-- 08.0 Finance a new business.

-- 09.0 Identify and manage potential legal issues.

-- 10.0 Comply with government regulations.

-- 11.0 Manage the business.

-- 12.0 Maintain business records.

-- 13.0 Manage finances.
+- 01.0 Demonstrate the human relations skills necessary for success in marketing and entrepreneurship occupations. - 02.0 Demonstrate the ability to communicate skillfully. - 03.0 Plan sales promotion techniques and procedures to the marketing of products and services. - 04.0 Understand the roles of the manager and the entrepreneur. - 05.0 Develop a business plan. - 06.0 Understand when, where and how to obtain technical assistance.
+(Optional) - 07.0 Build a marketing plan and strategy. - 08.0 Finance a new business.
+(Optional) - 09.0 Identify and manage potential legal issues.
+(Optional) - 10.0 Comply with government regulations.
+(Optional) - 11.0 Manage the business. - 12.0 Maintain business records.
+(Optional) - 13.0 Manage finances.
+(Optional)